drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ## Estimation of Obesity Levels Based On Eating Habits and Physical Condition Data analysis

-Situation -
+Situation - Summary of the project

-Task -
+Task - Goals

-Action -
+Action - Analysis to be done - Feature list with explanation

-Result -
+Result - Reports/Graphs/etc